-2024 marks the 20th anniversary of the creation of the European Union Agency for Railways.
-Since its foundation, ERA has been at the side of the European railway stakeholders, carrying out an ever-increasing set of crucial tasks for railways.
-I am proud of all the achievements the Agency has accomplished during the last 20 years and I am confident the Agency will bring even more added value to the railway sector in the future, especially with the progressive development of the Single European Railways Area.
+Since its creation, ERA has been at the side of the European railway stakeholders, carrying out an ever-increasing set of crucial tasks for railways.

+After ten years of mandate as ERA Executive Director, I am proud of the achievements the Agency has realised and I remain confident that it will bring even more added value to the railway sector in the future, especially with the progressive development of the Single European Railways Area.

 In the recent years, we have witnessed many worrying trends, such as the resurgence of war on the European continent, certain macroeconomic challenges, as well as increasingly serious climate change impacts across the world.
 In such worrying environment, transport has a crucial role to play, not only in ensuring the safe transport of people and goods, but as well in the decarbonisation of the sector and its adaptability to a changing climate.
-Safety is also a crucial element for railways.
-Following the tragic rail accident which took place in February 2023 near Larissa in Greece, we need to ensure that the right measures and checks are put in place to prevent such accidents from happening again.
-"A sustainable, safe European transport system without frontiers" does therefore not only represent our Agency's vision statement, but also reflects the ambition of the rail sector at large.
+With only 5 years remaining before the 2030 objectives set in the Sustainable and Smart Mobility Strategy, it will be essential to ensure sustained progress towards the achievement of the set targets.
+Safety is also a crucial element for railways, and we need to ensure the appropriate measures and checks are in place to continuously improve it.
+"A sustainable, safe European transport system without frontiers" does therefore not only represent our Agency's vision statement, but also reflects the ambition the rail sector at large.